River Findhorn

+Name

+The Findhorn is known in Gaelic as the Éire, while its valley, Strathdearn, is known as Srath Éireann.
+The name Éire or Éireann was also borne by the Deveron to the east, and the two rivers were distinguished as Fionn-Éireann and Dubh-Éireann (incorporating the Gaelic words for "white" and "black", and giving rise to the English names). Éire is identical in form to the Gaelic name for Ireland, and an old saying played upon this by comparing the five divisions of Strathdearn to the five Irish provinces.
+It is likely pre-Celtic in origin, however, which would make the similarity coincidental.

 Course

 The Findhorn rises in the Coignafearn Forest north of the main massif of the Monadhliath Mountains, several streams joining together near the Dalbeg bothy to form it.
 The westernmost of these is the River Eskin which flows down through a small valley surrounded by the heights of Càrn a' Choire Sheilich 791 m, Càrn nan Làraiche Maoile 809 m and Càrn na Saobhaidh 766 m.
 To the south west the Abhainn Cro-chlach takes a direct route along a narrow and steep-sided defile that carries its waters from Carn Odhar na Criche 895 m and Càrn Bàn 942 m.
 The two join by a small bridge in the heart of the Coignafearn Forest (which is a Scottish deer forest and devoid of trees).
 Arguably this is the point, some 500 m above sea level, at which the Findhorn itself is born but less than kilometre downstream the Allt Creagach joins them at Dalbeg and from here on this is unquestionably the Findhorn River.
-Strath Dearn descends from here in a southwesterly direction until the river reaches its outlet to the Moray Firth.
+Strathdearn descends from here in a southwesterly direction until the river reaches its outlet to the Moray Firth.

 In its upper reaches the river is unusually sinuous, being an incised meandering river valley very little altered by glaciers.
 The next tributary to join the flow is the Elrick Burn, a substantial rivulet whose head waters are in the Monadhliaths east of the Abhainn Cro-chlach.
 Its confluence with the Findhorn is just south of the Coignafearn Lodge.
 2 km further east is the first wooded area of the valley, on the left bank below Creag Irealis and just upstream from Coignafearn Old Lodge.
 Some 4 km downstream beyond the cliffs of Creag Dubh the valley takes on a definitely wooded appearance, although the surrounding hills remain bare heather moor.